USFWS/secas/blueprint.md

 ### Known issues

-Here are the known issues identified in Southeast Blueprint 2020:
+Here are the known issues identified in Southeast Blueprint 2021:

 - Open water areas in the Chesapeake Bay and nearshore marine areas of Virginia are underprioritized.
 There was no available layer depicting where the analysis area ended for Nature’s Network in this area of Virginia.
 This resulted in some areas that should be NoData classified as 0.
 - Corridors are underprioritized in the western part of the SECAS geography since only the South Atlantic, North Atlantic, Appalachian, and Florida Blueprint inputs formally include corridors.
-Work is underway in the Middle Southeast (formerly Gulf Coastal Plains and Ozarks) subregion to create a hubs and corridors layer, but the data was not available in time for this Blueprint release.
 - Adaptation to climate change (not related to sea-level rise) is not formally included in the western part of the Southeast Blueprint as only the South Atlantic, North Atlantic, Appalachian, and Florida Blueprint inputs specifically incorporate it.
 - Approaches to addressing urban growth and sea-level rise vary across the different inputs in the Southeast Blueprint.
 For example, in the Middle Southeast Blueprint, an index of future urbanization reduces the priority.
 Future sea-level rise either increases or decreases the priority depending on the ecosystem.
 In the Florida Blueprint, future urban growth does not directly impact priority.
 Future sea-level rise is addressed through corridors facilitating coastal to inland connectivity developed in Florida CLIP.
 In the South Atlantic Blueprint, a majority of people felt conservation actions were important in priority areas predicted to change due to urban growth and sea-level rise and did not want to reduce the priority there.
 Instead of changing the priority, the approach to change is to work together to make sure actions taken based on the Blueprint are the best balance of “high urgency” places predicted to change, and “low risk” places less likely to change.
 Discussions about how to best integrate strategies for change across the full region are ongoing.
 - Native prairie is underprioritized in Oklahoma and the South Piedmont.
 This is due to the species used in the Oklahoma CHAT and the difficulty of identifying certain Piedmont prairies with remote sensing.
 - Aquatic species are underprioritized in Oklahoma due to the species used in the Oklahoma CHAT.
 - Blueprint priorities for coastal marshes in Louisiana are higher farther south and closer to the ocean; however, the coastal marsh priorities should probably be higher farther north and farther from the ocean.
 - While the input data from each subregional Blueprint input is intended to identify areas of high and medium conservation value, approaches and methods vary.
 As a result, specific definitions of “high conservation value” also vary.
-- In [the Middle Southeast input to the Southeast Blueprint](https://www.sciencebase.gov/catalog/item/5f7cae2882ce1d74e7db5493), an error was made in the spatial rebalancing process.
-As a result, areas with high aquatic value, but lower terrestrial value, are undervalued across in the final Southeast Blueprint compared to their priority in Middle Southeast Blueprint 2020.
-This error in the ranking process was discovered too late in the process of finalizing the Southeast Blueprint to be fixed in time for this version.
-We recommend that anyone in the Middle Southeast geography who wants to use the Blueprint to support their conservation decisions [contact user support](http://secassoutheast.org/contact) or use [Middle Southeast Blueprint 2020](https://www.sciencebase.gov/catalog/item/5dc5040ee4b069579758510b) directly instead of the full Southeast Blueprint.

 ## Contact Blueprint staff